nishadvyas99/Instareels/README.md

 - Like/unlike posts
 - Follow/unfollow users
 - Feed consists of posts from users you follow
-- Change profile pic and username
+- Change profile picture and username
 - Suggestions to follow users

 ## Running Locally